nitkannen/proactive_t2i_agents/README.md

 ## Proactive Agent code

 The ```agent/``` directory contains the implementation of the proposed agent that is powered by Gemini 1.5 Pro.
-The [agent_demo.ipynb](https://github.com/google-deepmind/proactive_t2i_agents/blob/main/agent_demo.ipynb) notebook can be used to play with our the agent!
+The [agent_demo.ipynb](https://github.com/google-deepmind/proactive_t2i_agents/blob/main/agent_demo.ipynb) notebook can be used to play with the agent!

 ## DesignBench Dataset